Swayam4717/communication_support/docs/DEMO_CHECKLIST.md

 8. Send the question to the child.
 9. Confirm the native Android overlay appears on the child phone.
 10. Tap Open message on the overlay.
-11. Confirm the child choice screen opens.
+11. Confirm the child opens directly to the active question/options screen if child setup is already complete.

 ## Child Tap-To-Answer Flow